-arthritis the basics
+arthritis in dogs - the basics

 If you suspect your dog might have arthritis, or have been told that your dog does have arthritis, then a good place to start is by learning more about the disease.